TheBlackDude/eBay-api-testing/README.md

 *Run '--rebuild' to download the data and create the database* *python3 posts.py --rebuild*

-*Run '--render' 'id' to generate a html page with the 'id' post data* *python3 posts.py --render 100*
+*Run '--render' 'id' to generate a html page with an 'ids' post data* *python3 posts.py --render 100*

+#### You can also use the bash script to execute the commands

+*to run the tests*
+*./posts.sh tests*

+*to download the data and create the database* *./posts.sh --rebuild*

+*to generate a html page with an 'ids' post data* *./posts.sh --render 100*